discourse/discourse-subscriptions/README.md

 [![Build Status](https://travis-ci.org/rimian/discourse-subscriptions.svg?branch=master)](https://travis-ci.org/rimian/discourse-subscriptions)

 The Discourse Subscriptions plugin allows you to set up a subscription based Discourse application.
-By integrating with the [Stripe](https://stripe.com) payment gateway and setting up this plugin to manage Subscriptions, you can start selling users access to content on your website.
+By integrating with the [Stripe](https://stripe.com) payment gateway and setting up this plugin to manage Subscriptions, you can start allowing users access to content on your website on a user pays basis.

 You can test this plugin here: https://discourse.rimian.com.au/s/subscribe.
 See [below](#testing) for test credit card numbers.

 See [Screenshots](#screenshots) below.

+### Features

+Discourse Subscriptions supports the following features:

+* A credit card payment page.
+* A settings page to manage Stripe configuration.
+* Administration to create, update and view *products*, *plans* and *subscriptions*.
+* Setting the user group associated with the subscription.
+* Cancelling a subscription from admin.
+* Adds and removes users from user groups when subscriptions are created or deleted.
+* Allows the user to cancel their subscription in their user profile.
+* Webhooks that update your website when an event occurs on Stripe.

-## Sponsorship
+### Sponsorship

 This project is partly funded by [discourse.org](https://discourse.org).
 Many thanks!

 If you too would like to sponsor this project, I'd really appreciate it.
 You can help with development, admin costs or just coffee budget.
 See here: https://github.com/sponsors/rimian

+## Plugin Installation

+Follow the [plugin](https://github.com/rimian/discourse-subscriptions) install instructions here: https://meta.discourse.org/t/install-a-plugin/19157

 ## Core concepts

-### Your Stripe Account
+### Managing your Stripe Account

-**It is important to note:** that ultimately, your subscriptions are managed by the Stripe payment gateway.
-Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when specific transactions happen on Stripe.
-If you were to shut down your instance of Discourse, Stripe with continue to bill your customers for your subscriptions.
+**It is important to note** that ultimately, your Subscriptions are managed by the Stripe payment gateway.
+Stripe will handle the recurring billing, invoices, etc at the required intervals and notify your Discourse Plugin when specific transactions happen.

+If you were to shut down your instance of Discourse or it were to go offline, Stripe with continue to bill your customers for your service.
+It is your responsibility to manage your customers and provide the service they are paying for.
+This software offers no warranty of any kind.

-Stripe has a [portal](https://dashboard.stripe.com) where you can manage all your customers and subscriptions.
+Stripe has a [portal](https://dashboard.stripe.com) where you can manage all your customer's, payments and subscriptions.

 ### Subscriptions

 Subscriptions are how you manage access to your website's content.
 There are two core components to make Subscriptions work for your Discourse application.
 These are *Products* and *Plans*.

+When a subscription is created or deleted, a user is added or removed from the user group you associate with your subscription.
+Please note: If you manually remove or add users to a user group via Discourse admin, you'll need to manage subscriptions for those users manually.

 ### Products

 A Product describes what the user gets when they subscribe.
 It has a *name* and *description* and most importantly, it is associated with a Discourse User Group.

-A product can have one or more plans.
+A product can have one or more *plans*.

 ### Plans

 A Plan is how you charge your users for the Product.
 Plans have *rates*, *billing intervals* and *trial periods*.
 A Product may have multiple Plans.
 For example: a yearly and a monthly Plan with different pricing.
 You can't change plans much once they are created but you can archive them and create new ones.

 Together, Products and Plans make up Subscriptions.

-## Installation

-* Be sure your site is enforcing https.
-* Follow the plugin install instructions here: https://meta.discourse.org/t/install-a-plugin/19157

 ## Getting started with Discourse Subscriptions